OKaluza/fractured/docs/docs.rst

 The first two menu options *Public* and *Uploaded* contain formula sets on the server which you can choose to load.
 Selecting one of the names formula sets from either of these sub-menus will prompt you to download and use this formula set.
 *Warning* loading a formula set will replace all your active formula definitions.
-Once you have loaded a formula set from the server it will be highlighted in the menu with a grey border.
+Once you have loaded a formula set from the server it will be highlighted in the menu with a grey border and a [ X ] delete button will be available if you wish to remove the formula set from the server.

 - The *Public* list is all formula sets that yourself or others have published on the server.
 - The *Uploaded* list contains only your own formula sets that you have uploaded.
-- *Delete selected* allows you to delete the highlighted formula set from the server.
 - The *Publish* option will upload your current formula set and make it available for all users.
 - The *Upload* option will save your current formula set on the server but only you will be able to access it later.